ActiveDirectoryKC/RedditADWiki/AD-Resources/AD-Beginners-Guide.md

 # AD Beginners Guide / New to Active Directory / Getting Started with AD?
 There are a lot of resources online for Active Directory.
 There are a lot of resources in this wiki.
 It can be kind of daunting to know where to start.
 This page will try to help with that.

 Below there are sections tagged as either Beginner or Intermediate to establish a bit of a learning track.
 There is also a pre-requisitie knowledge section that just lists some topics it would help to be familiar with before diving in.
-Lastly, sections are tagged with the type of resoruce they are and whether or not they cost.
+Lastly, sections are tagged with the type of resource they are and whether or not they cost.
 Most resources here are free, but a few (books mostly) cost.

 ## Pre-requisite Knowledge